czs-school-23/DataLibrary/ApogeeGalah.md

 ## Provide a short example to access and construct the test problem.

 # Current status

 There is no APOGEE to GALAH leg, so anything that match GALAh, hence can be used to generate label is great.

 # Potential method

-Suggest methods and why they might help.
+## Suggest methods and why they might help.

+Proposal 1
+Try a convnet for projecting both spectra to an embedding space.
+Diffusion model for conditional generation.

+Proposal 2
+Convnet decode from one to another?

-Brief list of tasks for building the network for beating the benchmark/production
+## Brief list of tasks for building the network for beating the benchmark/production

+1. Start with zoom-in on a couple of lines.
+(Don't need to deal with long range correlation)
+   1. Cut off part of the GALAH target
+   2. Maybe downsample the APOGEE.
+2. Good to check null case as well.
+3. Generalize to large part of spectra.

-failure mode
+## failure mode

+??